zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 **CM**: More of a general internet?

 **ZMD**: I think it's an internet thing.
-Certainly in my community, more so than, you know, people pitching pieces to _The New York Times_, but compared to other internet communities, I think there's a lot of real names.
+Certainly in my community, more so than people pitching pieces to _The New York Times_, but compared to other internet communities, I think there's a lot of real names.
 Compared to Tumblr or DeviantArt or whatever.

 **CM**: You said this part of Twitter?
 So, is that, like, the rationality?